 More Dollar Bill Origami

 Here's more dollar bill origami since people love it so much!
 This page shows some unique dollar bill origami folds.
-Diagrams are not available on the internet, so you will need to buy a book.
-Even so, many of these folds are not diagrammed anywhere, so you will need to tinker with your own bills to figured it out or attend an origami conference.
+Diagrams are not available on the internet, so you will need to buy a book

 In the OrigamiUSA Convention, 2005, Stephen Weiss showcased over 40 dollar bill origami models.
-He is one of those talented and prolific folders who is dedicated to this genre of origami.
-[Photo from G Aharoni]
+He is one of those talented and prolific folders who is dedicated to this genre of origami

 The OrigamiUSA 2009 convention brings out more outstanding dollar bill origami.
 Top of the list includes the dollar bill Star Wars models by Won Park.
 Wensdy Whitehead shows an innovative and versatile style of dollar bill folding while TJ Norvell uses money to fold various polyhedra.
 Old friends such as Sy Chen and Stephen Weiss continue to provide quality $origami models.
 Click the photo to see more $origami from the 2009 OrigamiUSA convention.